parttimenerd/temci/README.rst

 An advanced benchmarking tool written in python3 that supports binary randomization and the generation of visually appealing reports.

-It runs on sufficiently new Linux systems and (rudimentarily) on Apple's OS X systems.
+It runs on sufficiently new Linux systems and (rudimentary) on Apple's OS X systems.

 The development started as part of my bachelor thesis in October 2015.
 The bachelor thesis (written in German) can be found `here <https://pp.info.uni-karlsruhe.de/uploads/publikationen/bechberger16bachelorarbeit.pdf>`_.